-Go ahead, have another one!
-11 ride-hailing apps to get you home safely
+Go ahead, have another!
+The best ridesharing apps help get you home safely

 Juno is a relative newcomer to the ride-sharing industry.
 The app was founded by Talmon Marco, a serial entrepreneur who made his fortune selling messaging app Viber for almost a billion dollars, and functions as a driving service that prioritizes fair compensation for drivers.
 The company takes a 10-percent commission out of fares — Uber, in comparison, takes around 30 percent of fares — and will eventually provide long-term drivers with restricted stock units (RSUs) so that they’ll own a piece of the company.

 It doesn’t ask riders to make any sacrifices, either.
 Juno rides come in two flavors, Bliss and Lux, and an SUV option for larger groups.
 The app also estimates each tier’s fare, provides an ETA, and, when you’re ready to go, hails nearby cars.
-It’s a little barebones at the moment — it’s still in beta, after all — so it doesn’t have a carpooling component or other features you might find in more established apps.
-This is a good thing for prospective riders, however, given rides are 35-percent off during this soft-launch period.
+It’s a little barebones at the moment — it’s still in beta — so it doesn’t have a carpooling component or other features you might find in more established apps.
+This is a good thing for prospective riders, however, given rides are 30-percent off during this soft-launch period.

 Download it now from: